App Configuration (fly.toml)

 The mounts

 This section supports the Volumes feature for persistent storage.
-The section has two settings; both are needed.
+The section has two required entries: source

 [mounts]